The Artist: Ron Laboray

 Painting as a conceptual object in a Metamodernist period

 One of the best aspects about making art today is the loss of a master narrative and the ability to build a new narrative, many new narratives.
 There is a freedom to create any discourse you wish, in any method or form one desires.
 I choose to make works that combine a certain level of conceptual rigor, a lighthearted humor, and the beauty of a well-crafted object.
-These paintings oscillate between concepts in abstract mapping, and photographic representation.
-Abstraction or photographic representation, here, are not placed in opposition to each other, but are related through actual, perceptual, and procedural distances.
+These paintings oscillate between concepts in abstract mapping, and naturalistic representation.
+Abstraction or realistic representation, here, are not placed in opposition to each other, but are related through actual, perceptual, and procedural distances.
 The paintings, as historical documents, attempt to archive common cultural effects and a momentary worldview.
 This practice reflects on the ability of humans to define identity and reality though sharing interpretation and invention.

 My studio practice is conceptually driven from my experiences as an artist and archaeologist.
 I make paintings, which are maps, or chart based on or follows scientific rules to organize abstract data.
 Within archaeology, much of the important knowledge is gained through the detritus of past culture.
 The work focuses on similar type of worthless and random material for subject matter; our pop culture, junk mail, and spectacle.